 This is the PERFECT party appetizer, and a great one to bring somewhere because it can all be made up ahead of time.
 You could also make a couple of different kinds (using one can of garbanzo beans for each).

-One of our favorite ways to eat hummus is with toasted pita chips.
-Just take some pita bread, brush lightly with olive oil, sprinkle with your choice of seasonings (I used salt, onion powder, and paprika), and bake for 10 minutes.
+- Toasted Pita Chips – Just take some pita bread, brush lightly with olive oil, sprinkle with your choice of seasonings (I used salt, onion powder, and paprika), and bake for 10 minutes.
 WAY better than store-bought pita chips.

 Make this appetizer next: Mexican Black-Eyed Pea Dip